-The information scattered over tens of thousands of XML and TSV files at the GDC is provided in a much more accessible form in a series of BigQuery tables; see the Accessing the TCGA Data in Google BigQuery section below.
+The information scattered over tens of thousands of XML and TSV files at the GDC is provided in a much more accessible form in a series of BigQuery tables.

 For more details, please see our Community Notebook Repository for tutorials and code examples in Python and R.